NEONScience/neon-data-institute-2016/_posts/institute-materials/day5_friday/01-01-2016-capstone-project.md

 ## The Data
 You have been given a hard drive containing NEON remote sensing data.
-You can also learn more about what NEON data are currently available on the:
+You can also learn more about what NEON data are currently available on our website:

  <a class="btn btn-inverse" href="http://www.neonscience.org/data-resources/get-data" target="_blank">NEON Website Get Data Page.</a>

 ## Document Your Work

  As you work on this project, please be sure to think about efficient workflows.
  This includes: